Frank DeSanto, SWOG's communications and public relations manager, can be reached at (210) 718-2941 or email@example.com.

 Led to the approval of 14 cancer drugs

 Changed more than 100 standards of cancer care, and

 Saved more than 3 million years of human life

-Headquartered at the Knight Cancer Institute at Oregon Health & Science University in Portland, Ore., SWOG’s statistics and data management center is based at Fred Hutchinson Cancer Research Center and Cancer Research And Biostatistics in Seattle, Wash. and its operations office is located in San Antonio, Texas.
+Headquartered at the Knight Cancer Institute at Oregon Health & Science University in Portland, Ore., SWOG has a statistics and data management center based at Fred Hutchinson Cancer Center and Cancer Research And Biostatistics in Seattle, Wash., and its operations office is located in San Antonio, Texas.
 The Hope Foundation for Cancer Research, a public charity, supports SWOG’s work.